10 Essential Social Media Tips For Musicians and Bands

 Sounds technical?
 Not at all.
-Basically, inbound advertising just means driving people that visit you at a certain touchpoint (in this case your social media posts) back to your landing page.
-As mentioned above there are opportunities to do this (by posting your own blog content and providing plenty of opportunities to send the reader to your website) but I also wanted to touch on a great free online tool called snip.ly.
+Basically, advertising on Instagram and Facebook is simply driving people that visit you at a certain touchpoint (in this case your social media posts) back to your landing page or desired link.
+As mentioned above there are opportunities to do this (by posting your own blog content and providing plenty of opportunities to send the reader to your website) but we also wanted to cover how to set up an ad campaign with Meta Ads Manager.

 8. Landing Page